reasonmethis/docdocgo-core/README.md

 - `/research heatseek 6 <your query>`: perform 6 rounds of "heatseek" research
 - `/re hs 5`: perform 5 more rounds (can use shorthands for commands)

-This is a new, more lightweight mode that is highly useful when you need to find that "gem" of a website that contains some specific information and Google is just giving you too much noise.
+This is a newer, more lightweight mode that is highly useful when you need to find that "gem" of a website that contains some specific information and Google is just giving you too much noise.

 **2. Regular mode:** use content from multiple websites to write a detailed answer, create a KB